brndd/epoch-update.sh/README.md

       ./epoch-update.sh --gui -- wine /opt/wow/Wow.exe -console

   This will run the updater first, and then launch the given command only if the update completes successfully.
+By passing --nofail, the command will be executed even if updates fail.

 ```